ubco-cmps/data301_course/notes/week05/test1_bonus.md

 Content you should review for Bonus Test 1 includes:

+- Markdown Syntax
+- Questions about Data 301 Tech Stack
-- Commandline and Terminal
+- Command line and Terminal
-    - Commands we discussed in Lecture 1B, more advanced commands from the BashCrawl game from lab will not be assessed
+    - Commands we discussed in Class, more advanced commands from the BashCrawl game from lab will not be assessed
+    - File sizes
-- Basics of git
+- Fundamentals of git
-    - "It is important to realize that in this course, you will not explicitly be tested on any git commands except `add`, `commit`,`fetch`,`push`,`pull`,`branch`."
+    - "It is important to realize that in this course, you will not explicitly be tested on any git commands except `add`, `commit`,`fetch`,`push`,`pull`,`branch`, `merge`"
-- Basics of python programming
-    - Here are some **sample** topics that may be tested (this is not the exhaustive list):
-        - Python syntax
-        - Valid names of variables
-        - Lists and Dictionaries
-        - Loops
-        - Conditionals
+    - Other concepts such as a "Pull Request", a "Fork", "Code review" are fair game to be tested.

 ```{important}
 Remember that for every Test, there is also a Bonus Test and we will take the better of the two scores so there is no harm in doing both Tests.
 A Test and a Bonus Test will be on essentially the same material.